DeclarativeHub/ReactiveKit/README.md

 You should not set more that one feed property per selector.

 Note that in the mapping closures of both `streamFor` and `feed` methods you must be explicit about argument and return types.
-You must also use ObjC types as this is ObjC API.
+Also, **you must use ObjC types as this is ObjC API**.
 For example, use `NSString` instead of `String`.

 ## Requirements